A completed application for M.Ed., M.P.P., and Ed.D. admission includes the following:

 - The transcript(s) you submit must have an English translation.

-- Note: International students with degrees from non-U.S. institutions who are admitted and enroll at Vanderbilt are required to have their transcripts evaluated by an approved credentials evaluation agency and to have an official report sent by the agency to the Vanderbilt University's Registrar's Office.
+- Note: International students with degrees from non-U.S. institutions are required to have their transcripts evaluated by an approved credentials evaluation agency and to have an official report sent by the agency to the Vanderbilt University's Registrar's Office before enrollment.
 The World Education Services (WES) is the preferred agency used by Peabody College.
-A WES evaluation is not required for the application.

 - All new international students at Peabody College are enrolled in the Vanderbilt English Language Center course, US Education Concepts and Communication, in their first semester to help them adapt to academic life at Peabody College.
 More information.